damienfranco/MLB_WARP_vs_Salary/README.md

 #### WARP MADE EASY

 <img align="left" width="150" height="150" src="https://github.com/damienfranco/MLB_WARP_vs_Salary/blob/main/Presentation_Resources/WAR%20Chart.webp">
-**WARP** measures a players value in all aspects of the game in order to determine if how many "wins" that player is worth on the filed vs the average player:
+**WARP** measures a players value in all aspects of the game in order to determine if how many "wins" that player is worth on the field vs the average player:

 - Negative WARP means a player is costing you wins
 - 0 WARP means the player is average